Gingerbreadfork/tron-goblin-node/README.md

 RPC paths get a second set of eyes, and operators get a node they can actually profile, debug, and tune without fighting a JVM.

+...and it's just kinda fun to make this all work.

-## Status
+## 🚦 Status

+[!WARNING]
+While a lot of effort has gone into making this as functional and bug-free as possible, a project of this scope will inevitably have some rough edges.
+If you're powering a project with it, you should at minimum keep a java-tron node as a fallback, and not trust it with anything mission-critical.
+Bug reports from real use are exactly how it gets hardened, so if you do run it, please send them.

-The short version: `tron-goblin-node` imports, validates, and executes live mainnet blocks into **byte-exact** RocksDB state, syncs off public mainnet up to the live tip and tracks head-of-chain, produces blocks as an SR, and serves java-tron's full API surface — plus developer tooling java-tron doesn't have.
-What works today, by area:
+`tron-goblin-node` imports, validates, and executes live mainnet blocks into **byte-exact** RocksDB state, syncs off public mainnet up to the live tip and tracks head-of-chain, produces blocks as an SR, and serves java-tron's full API surface — plus developer tooling java-tron doesn't have.What works today, by area:

 ### ⚙️ Consensus & execution